2020 TEACHING FACULTY

 The Brancaleoni International Music Festival Emerging Vocal Artist Program is a three-week intensive educational experience that aims to provide the highest caliber of training for the young singer.
 This year's select group of singers will study, coach, and perform in the idyllic setting of the mountainous Northeastern region of Italy.
-The concentrated curriculum includes regular voice lessons, coachings, a production of Puccini's Gianni Schicchi, opera scenes, workshops, daily Italian language/diction classes, masterclasses, student and faculty recitals, and more.
+The concentrated curriculum includes regular voice lessons, coachings, a production of Puccini's La Bohème, opera scenes, workshops, daily Italian language/diction classes, masterclasses, student and faculty recitals, and more.
 Day trips to cities in Italy are also included in the cost of tuition.
 For more information, visit the Information page.

 The fifth anniversary year of the festival brings a production of Mozart's Le Nozze di Figaro, set in the Brancaleoni Festival.
-Students will be cast in lead roles or covers, providing a rare opportunity to prepare and rehearse a complete opera under the guidance of our world-renowned artist-faculty members, including Howard Watkins from the Metropolitan Opera in New York, internationally acclaimed staging director Jeffrey Buchman and choreographer Rosa Mercedes, and our Voice Program Director, Scott Piper, from the University of Michigan.
+Students will be cast in lead roles, covers, or and/or chorus, providing a rare opportunity to prepare and rehearse a complete opera under the guidance of our world-renowned artist-faculty members, including Howard Watkins from the Metropolitan Opera in New York, internationally acclaimed staging director Jeffrey Buchman and choreographer Rosa Mercedes, and our Voice Program Director, Scott Piper, from the University of Michigan.
 The opera production will be presented on an outdoor stage in the Brancaleoni Castle's main courtyard.
 Students are required to arrive at the festival memorized and ready to start rehearsals and coachings on the first day of the festival.

-All students cast in the chorus of Gianni Schichi will also have the opportunity to perform in the opera scenes production, which will be performed at the Brancaleoni Castle.
+All students cast in the chorus of La bohème will also have the opportunity to perform in the opera scenes production, which will be performed at the Brancaleoni Castle.
 The opera scenes will be directed by Howard Watkins from the Metropolitan Opera in New York, and directed by internationally acclaimed staging director Jeffrey Buchman.
 The opera scenes program provides students a chance to work one-on-one with one of the world's most renowned vocal coaches and directors.
 Students will be notified of scene assignments two months prior to the festival start date.
 Students are required to arrive at the festival memorized and ready to start scene rehearsals and coachings on the first day of the festival.